Tidying Transformers

 The Battlechargers simply appear in the 1986 season as if they had always been there.
 I imagine a cute origin story for Runamuck and Runabout in saying that they were initially the 'Watchdog' cars seen in The Ultimate Doom story.

 The Jumpstarts and Battlechargers only appeared on shelves in 1985 and 1986 respectively.
-It would have been cool if each group was in stores for two years rather than one.
+It would have been cool if each group was in stores for two years each.

 Autobot & Decepticon Triple-Changers

 In 1985 there were just two Decepticon Triple-Changers.
 That got me thinking they could be the arch-rivals of the Autobot Jumpstarters of that same year.
 But in 1986 another Decepticon and three new Autobot Triple-Changers were added.
 One of them is among the worst Transformers designs ever – Broadside – who is crappy in all three modes.
-I would be happy if this one had never existed and it would be tempting to have re-assigned optionally-winged Autobot Car Tracks to the Triple-Changers.
+I would be happy if this one was erased and it would be tempting to have re-assigned optionally-winged Autobot Car Tracks to the Triple-Changers.

 Omega Supreme